You could make big improvements to your direct mail response rate by following some of the tips in this article.

 Memory encoding to social media advertising was 44% higher when people had seen mail first.

-Each area of marketing should complement the other and clearly sit together within the same campaign (design and objective wise) for maximum impact.
+Each area of marketing should complement the other and clearly sit together within the same campaign (design and objective) for maximum impact.

 No 6 – Use direct mail to drive digital action